-(1) The acquisition of Jonah in 2001 served as our entry into the natural gas gathering industry.

-(2) Chaparral extends from West Texas and New Mexico to Mont Belvieu.
-The pipeline delivers NGLs to fractionators and to MB Storage's existing storage facilities in Mont Belvieu.

-- (3) The Val Verde system gathers CBM from the Fruitland Coal Formation of the San Juan Basin in New Mexico and Colorado.
+- (1) The acquisition of Jonah in 2001 served as our entry into the natural gas gathering industry. - (2) Chaparral extends from West Texas and New Mexico to Mont Belvieu.
+The pipeline delivers NGLs to fractionators and to MB Storage's existing storage facilities in Mont Belvieu. - (3) The Val Verde system gathers CBM from the Fruitland Coal Formation of the San Juan Basin in New Mexico and Colorado.
 The system is one of the largest CBM gathering and treating facilities in the United States. - (4) The assets acquired included approximately 150 miles of small diameter trunk lines, 26,000 barrels per day of throughput and 12,000 barrels per day of lease marketing and supply business.
-We have integrated these assets into our South Texas pipeline system which has allowed us to consolidate gathering and marketing assets in key operating areas in a cost effective manner and will provide future growth opportunities (see Note 4.
+We are integrating these assets into our South Texas pipeline system (see Note 4.
 Acquisitions and Dispositions).